-17.2 JOKER LAP
+17.3 LONG LAP

-Penalty time instead of Joker Lap passing will be announced by O.O.D. before the heats.
-Riders shall go to Joker Lap only once per lap.
-Riders are not allowed to go to Joker Lap in the first lap of the session.
-Rider is allowed to go to the Joker Lap only after passing through the finish gate for at least once.
-When rider is entering the Joker Lap, the rider shall indicate such action by raising his/her arm.
-It is not allowed to take Joker Lap after announced number of lap in the section Lap Chart.
+Penalty time instead of Long Lap passing will be announced by O.O.D. before the heats.
+Riders shall go to Long Lap only once per lap.
+Riders are not allowed to go to Long Lap in the first lap of the session.
+Rider is allowed to go to the Long Lap only after passing through the finish gate at least once.
+When rider is entering the Long Lap, the rider shall indicate such action by raising his/her arm.
+It is not allowed to take Long Lap after announced number of laps in the section Lap Chart.

-17.3 JUMP START PENALTY
+17.4 JUMP START PENALTY